 More Resources Saved – Economic Benefits Of The Circular Economy

 When compared with the raw material extraction that’s common on the linear approach, the circular economy model has the potential to lead to a bigger (up to 70%) amount of material savings.
 Considering that the total demand for materials will increase due the growth of the world population and middle classes, a circular economy leads to lower material needs, as it skips landfills and avoids recycling, focusing on making materials’ cycles last longer.
 On the environmental side, it also avoids bigger pollution that extracting new materials would represent.

 Employment Growth – Economic Benefits Of The Circular Economy

-Another study conducted by the Ellen MacArthur Foundation and McKinsey also concluded about the changes in employment growth in case of a shift to a circular economy model.
-The study says that this new jobs will be created through increases in:
+Another study conducted by the Ellen MacArthur Foundation and McKinsey also concluded on the changes in employment growth in case of a shift to a circular economy model.
+The study says that these new jobs will be created through increases in:

 - Recycling and repairing practices, where one could add new designers and mechanical engineers to make lasting and easily disassembled products and materials at the transformation/production stages;

 - An increase in new businesses (and niches) due to innovation processes and new business models;

 - An increase in consumption and spending by lower prices.

 New Profit Opportunities – Benefits Of The Circular Economy On Businesses

 Lower input costs and in some cases create entirely new profit streams that can be achieved by businesses that move to the circular economy model.
 In this circular sphere, profit opportunities may come from playing in new markets, cutting costs off with waste and energy reductions and the assurance of continuity of supply.